 In this second article in our series about rock climbing equipment, we’re looking at sport climbing.
-Building on the kit list we established in part one, which covered indoor climbing, we now take a look at what essential equipment we need for heading outside to climb bolted rock routes.
+Building on the kit list we established in part one, which covered indoor climbing, we now take a look at the essential gear you’ll need for heading outside to climb bolted rock routes, including harnesses, quickdraws, and of course, climbing shoes.

 Progressing to Sport Climbing